-You want a souvenir of your travels, but perhaps something substantial, useful or beautiful.
-In St. Pete/Clearwater, the answer to the stylish souvenir is art – to use, wear or display – found at local museum gift shops and gallery stores.
-When you’re in the market for traditional souvenirs, shopping districts offer coastal-inspired keepsakes and clothing along the water.
+Maybe you would like a souvenir of your travels for yourself, or perhaps something more substantial to give as a special gift.
+In St. Pete/Clearwater, the answer to the stylish gift is art – to use, wear or display – found at local museum gift shops and gallery stores.
+When you’re in the market for more traditional souvenirs, shopping districts offer coastal-inspired keepsakes and clothing along the water.

 The museum store in downtown St. Petersburg's Museum of Fine Arts is the kind of place where you can find the perfect gift for a friend, plus a few treats for yourself.
 Art books and reproductions tie to the permanent collection and exhibits – browse for anthologies on folk art or Georgia O’Keeffe’s Poppy on a postcard.
 Area artists inform fashion offerings here.
 Two full cases feature Linda Bever’s jewelry (many of her vintage re-fabrications are chunky with precious stones and gold strands), and the Spathose label imagined by local residents Scott Durfee and George Medeiros is like nothing you’ve seen: Their ties, purses and necklaces hand-crafted of palm flowers constitute wearable, organic art.